Grass on the Wayside: Plot

 After having returned from England, Kenzō, an egocentric, emotionally detached man in his thirties, teaches English literature at Tokyo Imperial University.
-His wife Osumi, with whom he constantly argues, is pregnant with their third child, and to facilitate their monetary situation, he starts writing articles for magazines until late in the night.
-While he holds neither one of his siblings in high regard, he supports his older, sickly half-sister Onatsu with a monthly income, although she is herself married (her husband Hida is rumoured to spend his money on a mistress), and also lends money to his older brother Chōtarō.
+His wife Osumi, with whom he constantly argues, is pregnant with their third child, and to improve their finances he starts writing articles for magazines until late in the night.
+While he holds neither one of his siblings in high regard, he supports his older, sickly half-sister Onatsu with a monthly income, although she is herself married (her husband Hida is rumoured to spend his money on a mistress), and he also lends money to his older brother Chōtarō.

 One day, Kenzō is approached by his former adoptive father Shimada, who asks him for his financial support.
-Kenzō remembers his secured but loveless childhood at his possessive foster parents' home, where he lived between the age of two and eight.
-When Shimada divorced his wife Otsune and remarried, Kenzō first lived with Otsune before returning to his natural parents, where he was regarded as a burden.
+Kenzō remembers his secure but loveless childhood at his possessive foster parents' home, where he lived between the age of two and eight.
+When Shimada divorced his wife Otsune and remarried, Kenzō first lived with Otsune before returning to the home of his natural parents, where he was regarded as a burden.

 Although reluctantly, Kenzō repeatedly gives Shimada the sums he asks for, commented on disparagingly by Osumi.
 In a final agreement reached between the two men and their emissaries, Kenzō pays Shimada 100 yen, with Shimada in return signing a document declaring that he will never make contact with Kenzō again.